festyaaj/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create Virtual machine with Windows Server
-- Create Admin and Users
+- Install Active Directory
-- Step 3
+- Create Admin and Users in AD
-- Step 4
+- Run script in Powershell to create accounts

 <h2>Deployment and Configuration Steps</h2>